-The Metropolitan Profile (Profile) is separated into five chapters, each of which focuses on trends affecting the development patterns and transportation network of the Fargo-Moorhead Metropolitan Planning Area (MPA).
-Together the chapters provide a comprehensive snapshot of the conditions and trends affecting the metro area.
+The 2020 Metropolitan Profile is separated into five chapters, each of which focuses on trends affecting the development patterns and transportation network of the Fargo-Moorhead MPA.
+Together the chapters provide a comprehensive snapshot of the conditions and trends affecting the metro area based on 2019 data (or the most recent data available).
 The chapters are grouped into two categories:

 - Community Profile